gldog/concurrent_git_merge/README.md

                                         -S origin/master -D my-feature
-                              3) As example 2), but with abbreviated local repo-names, and 'prj/repo_remote_name' given as named on the remote, to be exposed to the pre-merge-script.
+                              3) As example 2), but with abbreviated local repo-names, and 'prj/repo_remote_name' given as named on the remote, to be exposed to the scripts given in --pre-script and --post-script.
 Because the parts are positional, the delimiters must be given.
                                     -r p1-m1:::products/product1-module1 \
                                        p1-m2:::products/product1-module2 \
                                     -S origin/master  -D my-feature \
-                                    -e clone_if_absent_and_install_merge-drivers.sh
+                                    --pre-script clone_if_absent_and_install_merge-drivers.sh
       -d REPOS_DIR, --repos-dir REPOS_DIR
                             Directory the repos resides.
       -o LOGS_DIR, --logs-dir LOGS_DIR